 - Increase our Real Estate Income (originally planned for 2019)

-We have yet to start real estate investing.
+Spoiler alert.
+Four years later, we have not yet started investing in real estate.
 Originally planned for 2019 got pushed to 2020 because of other competing priorities.
-Then COVID-19 happened, and I am feeling less certain about investing in real estate in the short term.
+Then COVID-19 happened, and we have decided to move away from real estate investing in the near term (and likely forever).

 Growing our income has been successful, but not how we originally planned.
-I was able to increase my W2 income, and we have just started making money from our side hustles.
+I was able to increase my W2 income, and we started making money from our side hustles.

 Given our emphasis on the journey and priority to Jess’ health, it was really an easy decision.

 This decision was made easier knowing that I was increasing my income, and we were decreasing our expenses.
 Jess taking a pay cut would only extend our timeline by a couple of years, or so we thought.